-98. Supply of hazardous substances
+102. Supply of hazardous substances

+No person may-

-- (1) No person may: - (a) supply, have supplied or permit to be supplied to any unregistered premises, greater quantities of any hazardous substance than referred to in table 1 of this by-law; - deliver or supply, have supplied or permit the supply of any other group of hazardous substance or greater quantities thereof than are specified in the applicable certificate of registration for any premises or person; - (c) handle or permit any container containing a hazardous substance to be handled in such a manner that will damage or may cause damage to such container; - (2) Any person who fails to comply with the provisions of this section commits an offence.
+(a) supply, have supplied or permit to be supplied to any unregistered premises, greater quantities of any hazardous substance than referred to in table 1 of this by-law;

-99. Exemptions
+(b) deliver or supply any other group of hazardous substance or greater quantities thereof than are specified in the applicable certificate of registration for any premises or person;

+(c) handle or permit any container containing a hazardous substance to be handled in such a manner that will damage such container;

+103. Flammable liquid in fuel tanks of vehicles or engines

-- (1) Notwithstanding anything to the contrary in this by-law and for the purpose of the registration of premises, flammable liquid is not deemed to be stored, handled or transported provided: - (a) it is contained in the fuel tank of a motor vehicle for normal use; - (b) it is contained in the fuel tank of a stationary engine: Provided that the volume of the fuel tank does not exceed 1 000 litres and it is surrounded by an impervious bund wall, volumetrically capable of containing the maximum proposed quantity of liquid, plus 10% of the volume of the tank. - (2) Any person who fails to comply with the provisions of this section commits an offence.
+Notwithstanding anything to the contrary in this by-law and for the purpose of the registration of premises, flammable liquid is not deemed to be stored, handled or transported provided-

+- (a) it is contained in the fuel tank of a motor vehicle for normal use; and - (b) it is contained in the fuel tank of a stationary engine, provided that the volume of the fuel tank does not exceed 1 000 litres and it is surrounded by an impervious bund wall, volumetrically capable of containing the maximum proposed quantity of liquid, plus 10% of the volume of the tank.

-100. Renewal of spraying permits and/or certificates of registration
+104. Renewal of spraying permits or certificates of registration

-- (1) Any holder of a certificate of registration or spraying permit must submit an application for renewal of the certificate or permit to the municipality on the prescribed form before the first working day of December each year, which form must be accompanied by the prescribed fees; provided that the municipality may require further, additional or amended plans of registered premises for the purposes of renewal. - (2) Any person who fails to comply with the provisions of this section is guilty of an offence.
+Any holder of a certificate of registration or spraying permit must submit an application for renewal of the certificate or permit to the municipality on the prescribed form before the first working day of December each year, which form must be accompanied by the prescribed fees; provided that the municipality may require further, additional or amended plans of registered premises for the purposes of renewal.

-101. Temporary storage of hazardous substances
+105. Temporary storage of hazardous substances

-- (1) The municipality may grant a temporary certificate of registration for a period of not more than six months to any person who, for bona fide reasons, requires more hazardous substances on the premises than the quantities contemplated in section 101(12) of this by-law: Provided that: - (a) if the hazardous substances are required for, or in connection with, excavations, construction work and road construction, the quantity must be limited to 14 000 litres; - (b) an application is submitted on the prescribed form, accompanied by the prescribed fees together with the plans required under section 96 of this by-law; and - (c) the duration of the temporary storage is at the discretion of the Chief Fire Officer. - (2) Any person whose application for a temporary storage tank is approved must ensure that: - (a) the storage tank is surrounded by an impervious bund wall, volumetrically capable of containing the maximum proposed quantity of liquid, plus 10% of the volume of the tank; - (b) provision is made for the run-off of any possible rainwater from the retaining walls or retaining embankments; - (c) the storage tank is not erected within 5m of any erf boundary, building, excavation, road or driveway; - (d) no source of ignition or potential ignition is brought within 5m of the storage tank; - (e) symbolic signs prohibiting smoking and open flames, at least 300mm x 300mm in size, are affixed to all sides of the temporary installation; and - (f) a minimum of two 9kg dry chemical fire extinguishers are installed within 10m of the temporary installation. - (3) Any person who fails to comply with the provisions of this section commits an offence.
+- (1) The municipality may grant a temporary certificate of registration for a period of not more than six months to any person who, for bona fide reasons, requires more hazardous substances on the premises than the quantities contemplated in section 101(12) of this by-law: Provided that- - (a) if the hazardous substances are required for, or in connection with, excavations, construction work and road construction, the quantity must be limited to 14 000 litres; - (b) an application is submitted on the prescribed form, accompanied by the prescribed fees together with the plans required under section 100 of this by-law; and - (c) the duration of the temporary storage is at the discretion of the chief fire officer. - (2) Any person whose application for a temporary storage tank is approved must ensure that- - (a) the storage tank is surrounded by an impervious bund wall, volumetrically capable of containing the maximum proposed quantity of liquid, plus 10% of the volume of the tank; - (b) provision is made for the run-off of any possible rainwater from the retaining walls or retaining embankments; - (c) the storage tank is not erected within 5m of any erf boundary, building, excavation, road or driveway; - (d) no source of ignition or potential ignition is brought within 5m of the storage tank; - (e) symbolic signs prohibiting smoking and open flames, at least 300mm x 300mm in size, are affixed to all sides of the temporary installation; and - (f) a minimum of two 9kg dry chemical fire extinguishers are installed within 10m of the temporary installation.

-102. Delivery of hazardous substances
+106. Delivery of hazardous substances